huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vbs_backup_policy.md

 # huaweicloud\_vbs\_backup\_policy

-!> **Warning:** It has been deprecated.
+!> **WARNING:** It has been deprecated.

 The VBS Backup Policy data source provides details about a specific VBS backup policy.
 This is an alternative to `huaweicloud_vbs_backup_policy_v2`

 ## Example Usage

  ```hcl
 variable "policy_name" {}
 variable "policy_id" {}